tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 ## End-to-end alternatives {#end-to-end}

-Deploying SNI encryption helps thwart most of the unanticipated SNI usages described in (#snileak), including censorship and pervasive surveillance.
-It will break or reduce the efficacy of the operational practices and techniques implemented in middle-boxes as described in (#snileak).
+Deploying SNI encryption helps thwart most of the unanticipated SNI usages including censorship and pervasive surveillance, but it also will break or reduce the efficacy of the operational practices and techniques implemented in middle-boxes as described in (#snileak).
 Most of these functions can, however, be realized by other means.
 For example, some DNS service